ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

 **I** their career in the dungeon.

-**I RECORDING [STAR PLAYER
+**I RECORDING STAR PLAYER
 P3«t5**

 **I** he Team Draft list includes boxes in which to keep a tally of each player's achievements during

 **I** a game.
-Each time a player does something to ■ earn SPPs, you should record it.
-At the end of the game, **I** count up the tallies and record that player's total number ■ of
+Each time a player does something to  earn SPPs, you should record it.
+At the end of the game, **I** count up the tallies and record that player's total number  of
 SPP.

 **CASUALTY (CAS)**